Bank Capital Buffers in a Dynamic Model (joint with Alex Michaelides and Spyros Pagratis) Financial Management (2020), Vol 49(2),

 of life-time consumption.

-A macroeconomic model of banking (joint with Alex Michaelides and Spyros Pagratis)
+Wholesale funding market freezes in a dynamic banking model (joint with Alex Michaelides and Spyros Pagratis)